Nadiya Hussain: Personal life

-At the age of 20, Hussain married Abdal Hussain, whom she had only met once before, in an arranged marriage; they had married in a religious traditional ceremony in Bangladesh and only legally registered their union in the UK in December 2018.
+At the age of 20, Hussain married Abdal Hussain, whom she had only met twice before, in an arranged marriage; they had married in a religious traditional ceremony in Bangladesh and only legally registered their union in the UK in December 2018.
+The couple have three children: two sons, born in 2006 and 2007, and a daughter, born in 2010.

 Hussain is an ambassador for Starlight Children's Foundation, which supports the lives of seriously ill children and is also a WaterAid ambassador.
 Hussain has shown her support for Armistice Day by wearing a 'poppy headscarf', designed to commemorate the number of Muslim soldiers who fought in World War One, as well as promote the wearing of the poppy amongst British Muslims.
 In 2018, Hussain became a brand ambassador for Swarovski on a campaign focusing on female empowerment.

 Hussain has suffered from panic attacks throughout her life.
 She contributed a baking recipe for the YoungMinds mental health charity's HelloYellow day, for World Mental Health Day on 10 October 2018.

 She was appointed Member of the Order of the British Empire (MBE) in the 2020 New Year Honours for services to broadcasting and the culinary arts.

-In October 2024, Hussain revealed her diagnosis of two autoimmune diseases, emphasizing the importance of self-care and listening to one's body.
+In October 2024, Hussain revealed her diagnosis of two autoimmune diseases, emphasising the importance of self-care and listening to one's body.